taghead/taghead.github.io/docs/DEVELOPMENT.md

     ---
     ---

-    // The Tripple dashes, spacing and a comment on this line is required. html
+    // The Tripple dashes, spacing and a comment on this line are all required to inform Jekyll to preprocess this file.
+Read https://jekyllrb.com/docs/assets/ for more information. html
       background: #ffe600
     ```